pydatasci-repos/pydatasci/README.md

 *pre-alpha; in active development*

 # Value Proposition
-*PyDataSci* is an open source, autoML tool that keeps track of the moving parts of machine learning so that data scientists can perform best practice machine learning without the coding overhead.
-It brings the scientific method to data science to make artificial intelligence less artificial.
+*PyDataSci* is an open source, autoML tool that keeps track of the moving parts of machine learning so that data scientists can perform reproducible experiments and comparatively assess algorithm performance without the coding overhead.

-## TLDR
+It is a Python package that automatically keeps track of experiments in a lightweight, file-based database.
+Users can either (a) queue many experiments on their local machine/ server for free, or (b) delegate them to run in the *PyDataSci* cloud if they outgrow their local resources.

+## TLDR; here's the entire installation.
 ```
 pip install pydatasci